Check our class schedule for availability here.

 We hold class rain or shine!
 Realistically, motorcyclists must learn to ride in many types of weather.
 Bring rain gear if rain is in the forecast.
 We also hold winter training.
 If snow/ice requires us to reschedule the class, we will notify you.

-Q: What do active-duty military members need to compete to operate a motorcycle on military bases?
+Q: What do active-duty military members need to complete to operate a motorcycle on military bases?

-Active-duty military members must enroll in and complete any BRC to obtain your MSF card which will allow you to operate a motorcycle on any U. S. Military installation or Government property.
+Active-duty military members must enroll in and complete any BRC to obtain your MSF card which will allow you to operate a motorcycle on any U. S. Military installation, Government property and public highways.

 Q: Does Virginia accept out-of-state MSF cards?